-Black bears like to remain isolated, except while mothers are with cubs, or at some stage of mating.
-Moreover, black bears may assemble in regions where the food density is high and consists of oak trees, berries, and wheat and grain from farm areas.
+Black bears like to remain isolated, except while mothers are with cubs or at some stages of mating.
+Black bears can be seen together in regions where the food density is high, consisting of oak trees, berries, wheat, and grain from farm areas.

 The expansion of a home range can alter with the seasons or years.
-This depends on the availability of food, sex, age, the generative condition of the bear, and even the population of the area.
+This depends on the availability of food, sex, age, the bear’s generative condition, and even the population of the area.

-At most times, bears will walk to faraway areas in search of food.
-In addition to that, they are natural swimmers and can travel to unusual regions, such as small islands in Canada.
+At most times, bears will walk further distances in search of food.
+They are also natural swimmers and can travel to unusual regions, such as small islands in Canada.

 Black bears react to people in the same way as they would with other bears.
 Knowing how bears communicate help humans to understand the bears.